-Slow Cooker Liners are “plastic” sheets that you can line the insides of slow cooker crocks with.
+Slow cooker liners are “plastic” sheets used to line the insides of slow cooker crocks.
 They are designed to eliminate the soaking and scrubbing often required of slow cooker pots after using them.
-Note though that the liner only covers the inside of the crock, so you may still have to wash the lid and the outside of the cooker.

 Generally, the liners are made of the same material as “plastic” oven bags, but are a different size and shape and have different openings.
-Unlike oven bags, they have no ties, as they are meant be be open at the top of the slow cooker.
+Oven bags have their opening at the end; slow cooker liners have their opening at the wider side.
+And unlike oven bags, they have no ties, as they are meant be be open at the top of the slow cooker.

-Don’t use them to store food inside them in the fridge, either.
-You can however line a slow cooker crock with one, put the food in it, cover and refrigerate, then cook later.
+Don’t use them to store food inside them in the fridge.
+You can, however, line a slow cooker crock with one, put the food in it, cover and refrigerate, then cook later.

 Others say that it’s just as environmentally unfriendly to be running all that hot water and using soap and other chemicals to soak and scrub a crock, and that those costs, combined with the time saved, easily make the product idea a winner.